zhao-zitong/zhao-zitong.github.io/about.md

 permalink: /about/
 ---

-I'm a finance Ph.D student at TAMU Mays Business School.
+I'm a Ph.D. student in finance at TAMU Mays Business School.

 Email: zitongz@tamu.edu